 The Tokyo Fish Market is a bustling industry with restaurant owners and home chefs flocking here by the hundreds of thousands to purchase seafood for the day's menu.
 Your head is on a constant swivel soaking in the views and keeping out of the way of scooters, bicycles, motorized carts, trucks, and Kei cars zipping about with alarming carelessness.

-The Tokyo Fish Market doesn’t just sell seafood though.
+The Tokyo Fish Market does not just sell seafood though.
 There are numerous shops that carry vegetables, beef, chicken, and all sorts of kitchen ware from knives, to bowls, plates, and tea and sake sets.

-Located on the edge of the fish market is the Namiyoke Inari Shrine which is where the fishermen have gone for the last 300 years to pray for the protection of the fishermen headed out to sea that day.
+Located on the edge of the fish market is the Namiyoke Inari Shrine which is where the fishermen and their families have gone for the last 300 years to pray for the protection of the fishermen headed out to sea that day.

 If you go between the hours of 9:00-11:00am you may catch the Tuna auction.
 I arrived after 12 so I missed it but I still got to watch them offloading some Tuna heads.
 The heads of the Tuna have the best meat and are quite valuable.